AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/20.jpg)

 The voltage regulator is one of MAKERbuino’s most important parts.
 It regulates the voltage from the Li-Po battery to stable 3.3V.
 We need to do that because the battery’s 3.7V of electricity is just too much for MAKERbuino’s circuitry and would fry the SD card.
 Most people say, hey this is a transistor… no, this is not a transistor.
 This exact shape of this 3 tiny 3 leaded black component is called the TO-92 package and it looks the same as the 2n2222 transistor listed below.

-<aside class="warning">Important: the only difference between the 2n2222 transistor and this voltage regulator is the text written on the component.
+<aside class="warning">The only difference between the 2n2222 transistor and this voltage regulator is the text written on the component.
 The regulator should have MCP1702-3302ET written on it’s surface, whilst the transistor will have 2N2222 written on it’s back.
 Use a magnifier if needed and check carefully if you have the right component.
 When soldering the regulator be extra cautious not to accidentally swap it with the transistor.</aside>

 ## 2n2222 general purpose NPN transistor

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/21.jpg)

 The general purpose transistor is used in the part of the MAKERbuino dedicated to producing sound.
 The transistor serves as an amplifier that drives the console’s speaker.
 As said when describing the regulator above, don’t let the shape of this component trick you, this is not a regulator (mind the tiny "2N2222" written on it!).

 ## 16MHz crystal

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/22.jpg)

 Inside this metallic package is a crystal used in the MAKERbuino’s microcomputer’s oscillator circuit.
 In other words, MAKERbuino’s neat 16MHz of CPU clock is possible thanks to this component.
 Standard digital clocks and watches work on the same principle.

-<aside class="warning">important: Make sure that your crystal has 16.000 written on it’s package, this means that it’s meant to be used in an oscillating circuit at the frequency of 16 000 kHz = 16 MHz.</aside>
+<aside class="warning">Make sure that your crystal has 16.000 written on it’s package, this means that it’s meant to be used in an oscillating circuit at the frequency of 16 000 kHz = 16 MHz.</aside>

 ## 1N4148 diode

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/23.jpg)

 This is a standard diode.
 It’s used in MAKERbuino’s sound circuit.
-<aside class="notice">this is NOT a light emitting diode (LED), it doesn’t light up, it’s used as an essential part of the sound’s circuit amplifier.</aside>
+<aside class="notice">This is NOT a light emitting diode (LED), it doesn’t light up, it’s used as an essential part of the sound’s circuit amplifier.</aside>

 ## 3 pin toggle switches

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/24.jpg)

 These 3 leaded standard switches are used for turning your MAKERbuino ON and OFF and muting the speaker.
-Important: You get two of these switches!
+<aside class="notice">You get two of these switches!</aside>

 ## capacitors

 There are three different types of capacitors you have in your MAKERbuino kit

-1. 100uF electrolytic capacitors
+* 100uF electrolytic capacitors

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/25.jpg)

-2. 100nF ceramic capacitors
+* 100nF ceramic capacitors

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/26.jpg)

 The tiny yellowish capacitor with 104 written on it is a 100nF capacitor used for filtration and in connection with serial programmer.
-* **Important: You need to have two of these capactirs**
+<aside class="notice">You need to have two of these capactirs</aside>

-3. 22pF ceramic capacitors
+* 22pF ceramic capacitors

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/27.jpg)

 These capacitors are used as a part of the 16MHz oscillating circuit along with the previously listed crystal.
 They look similar to the 100nF capacitors so don’t let that trick you.
 Recognize them by number 22 (symbolizing that they have the capacity of 22pF) written on their surface.

-<aside class="warning">Important: You need to have two of these capacitors</aside>
+<aside class="notice">You need to have two of these capacitors</aside>

 ## pushbuttons & button caps

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/28.jpg)

 Nice and clicky big square pushbuttons are pretty self explanatory.
 They’re MAKERbuino’s essential input devices used for switching menus, changing programs, playing games… Button caps are just simply attached to the button’s top side and can be changed.

-<aside class="warning">Important: You need to have 7 pushbuttons and 7 button caps in your package</aside>
+<aside class="notice">You need to have 7 pushbuttons and 7 button caps in your package</aside>
 <aside class="notice">You can buy some extra button caps online in our shop or in almost every electronics shop by searching for 12x12x7.3mm pushbutton caps</aside>

 ## various pin headers and connectors

 All these pins and headers are used for connecting various modules, expansions and programmers to your MAKERbuino board.
 There are four types of connectors included in the MAKERbuino kit

-1. 6 pin female header
+* 6 pin female header

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/29.jpg)

 This tiny black connector is used for connecting your MAKERbuino to the serial UART programmer board (important for programming the console).

-2. 2x3 male angle ICPS header
+* 2x3 male angle ICPS header

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/30.jpg)

 Used for connecting expansion modules and reprogramming the game console’s microcontroller over ICSP (in circuit system programming) protocol.

-3. KF2510 anti reverse angle headers (for i2c ports)
+* KF2510 anti reverse angle headers (for i2c ports)

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/31.jpg)

 These yellowish connectors go to the top side of the device and are used for connecting expansion modules and other MAKERbuinos or Gamebuinos (multiplayer games!)
 They’re just like all other connectors but with a special anti-reverse function so that you can’t short circuit your game consoles when connecting them with the multiplayer link cable.

-<aside class="warning">Important: you need to have two of these</aside>
+<aside class="notice">You need to have two of these</aside>

-4. 2x5 male angle extra breakout header
+* 2x5 male angle extra breakout header

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/32.jpg)

 The 10 pin double row angle header is soldered to the rightmost part of the game console and is an extra option that gives you some extra useful pins for connecting hardware expansions.